Overview of Prince2 Principles

 A stage by stage controlling and managing of the project is done.
 Updating the business case, risks, overall plan, and next stage planning are included in moving stages.
 PRINCE2 breaks a project into various stages of management.
 A management stage is very similar to a project phase.
-The entire project and its various aspects should be assessed, and all the pros and cons should be noted.
+Therefore, the entire project and its various aspects should be assessed, and all the pros and cons should be noted.
 All projects have at least two management stages; the first one deals with project initiation and the second one with project execution.

 5. Manage by Exception

 To set limits of delegated authority, Prince2 has clearly defined tolerances.
 If these tolerances are exceeded at a management level, it is referred to as the next management level, and it takes a decision on what to do next.
 These tolerance levels must be set for: